-Trump Campaign Counter Programs Democratic Debate With Pricey YouTube Ad Buy
+Trump Campaign Counterprograms Democratic Debate With Pricey YouTube Ad Buy

 If you pull up YouTube for squirrels on water skis, the latest Taylor Swift music video or the Democratic debate Wednesday night, you'll notice something prominently displayed at the top of the page — a banner ad paid for by the Trump campaign.

-President Trump's campaign is counter-programming the debate, and making a point — he's president running for reelection while Democrats are running against each other.
+President Trump's campaign is counterprogramming the debate and making a point — he is the president, running for reelection while Democrats are running against each other.

 "More people will see this than will watch the debate today," said Daniel Hoffmann, director at Bully Pulpit Interactive, a digital agency associated with Democrats that tracks social ad spending by political campaigns.
 "In our experience, we've seen the placement reach as many as 80 million Americans in a single day."